Your Golden Retriever is the life of the family.

 The minute you walk through the door, she’s by your feet wagging her big fluffy tail, as if you’ve been gone for years.

-And since your Golden is such a big part of your life, you’re concerned about her health, and you’ve heard of this stuff called CBD.
+And since your Golden is like a child to you, you’re concerned about her health, and you’ve heard of this stuff called CBD.

 Well, just like many other pedigree dogs, Golden Retrievers do deal with a lot of health conditions.

-Luckily, CBD is a natural remedy that can help you manage a wide variety of these conditions.
+Luckily, CBD is a natural remedy that can help with these conditions.

 I’ll also tell you more about my own experience of using CBD on my Golden Retriever, and personally recommend some CBD pet products we’ve had success with.